alejandroSaura/octet/README.md

 ## Bug report:
 Please be careful with importing geometry without rigidbody, it will not be rotated correctly.
 As a possible workaround, attach a rigidbody and mark it as kinematic.

+## Acknowledgements:

+Thanks to Raúl Araújo Álvarez (https://github.com/Rarau/), who thought initially the idea of developing a unity importer for octet and for the help with Spring Joint constraints.
+Invaluable.